Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

     def learn(self, training_duration, train_input, train_output):
         for i in range(training_duration):
 ```
-Inside declare a variable called "output" that returns the result of the training_Step method, and find the error by subtracting the train_output variable by the output variable.:
+Inside declare a variable called "output" that returns the result of the training_Step method, and find the error by subtracting the train_output variable by the output variable and then adjusting the self.weights:
 ```python
 import numpy as np
 import numpy.random as rand